-NEW to this year’s festival, is a stand-alone competition for an Ensemble Class.
-Each Ensemble will be required to sing contrasting pieces of no more than 12 minutes maximum.
+Next year’s festival will see the return of our Ensemble Competition which will take place as a stand-alone competition prior to Sunday’s final.
+Each ensemble will be required to sing to contrasting pieces of no more than 10 minutes maximum.

-The main competition will include a Ladies, Male and Mixed Voice Section.
+NEW to the 2019 Festival will be an ‘Open Class’ which will form part of the main competition alongside the Male, Ladies and Mixed Voice Sections.
 The first two from each class will receive prizes of £500 and £200 respectively.
 Each choir will be called on to perform four contrasting pieces of their own choice, one of which will be unaccompanied.
 Winners of each class go through to the final, with the overall winning choir scooping an additional prize of £1,500 and the ‘Choir of the Festival’ trophy.